sharksmhi/sharkvalidator/README.md

 - Validate format
 - Write validation to log

-Important: This package is not intendent to save any copies of data, only to validate its format.
+Important: This package is not intendent to save any copies/corrections of data, only to validate its format.